J-1 Visa Veterinary Cardiologist Jobs

 Clarify the two-year home residency requirement early

 Research Scholar and Specialist J-1 categories often carry the two-year home country return requirement if your position is government-funded or on the Exchange Visitor Skills List.
-Confirm your country's status before accepting a host offer, as this affects future H-1B or green card eligibility.
+Confirm your country's status before accepting a host offer, as this affects future H-1B visa or green card eligibility.

 Align your training plan with the designated sponsor's requirements